 A little background is needed before we delve into discussing the cities of refuge.
-One of the main reasons why the Eternal saved the children of Israel from Egyptian bondage was to fulfill his promise to Abraham (Genesis 12:7, 15:18, 17:8).
-Seven years after the Israelites, under Joshua, entered the Promised Land it was divided up amongst the tribes by lot (Joshua 14).
+One of the main reasons why the Eternal saved the children of Israel from Egyptian bondage was to fulfill his promise to Abraham (Genesis 12:7, 15:18).
+Seven years after the Israelites entered the Promised Land it was divided up amongst the tribes by lot (Joshua 14).

-Three of the cities where refuge could be received were west side of the Jordan River and three were east of it.
+Three of the cities of refuge were located on the west side of the Jordan River and three were east of it.
 Those on the west were Kedesh (in the land of Naphtali), Shechem (in the western part of Manasseh's inheritance) and Hebron (in the land of Judah).
-Those on the east were Golan (in the land of Bashan), Ramoth-Gilead (in the eastern part of Manasseh's inheritance), and Bezer (in the land of Reuben).
+Those on the east were Golan (in the land of Bashan), Ramoth-Gilead, and Bezer (in the land of Reuben).

 A refuge city guaranteed the safety of those seeking asylum against being killed in retaliation by the "avenger of blood" (Joshua 20:3).
 This "avenger" was usually the nearest kin of the person who died.
-It was their duty to revenge the death of their family member.
+It was considered their duty to revenge the death of their family member (Joshua 20:9).

 If in a particular city of refuge it was determined that the accused accidently caused the death of another human, they could live, protected, from the "avenger of blood" only if they stayed in that location.
 They could only safely return to their home after the death of the High Priest (Joshua 20:6).
 If they left before the priest died, they risked being killed by the "avenger" who could kill them, outside of the cities of refuge, without penalty (Numbers 35:26 - 28).